aica-technology/docker-images/toolkits/README.md

 > **NOTE**
 >
 > As previously discussed, the Jetson requires special handling for install dependencies due to its custom kernel that
 > facilitates interfacing with the GPU.
-Therefore, to ensure compatibility it is recommended that you use Nvidia's
+Therefore, to ensure compatibility it is recommended that you use NVIDIA's
 > specialized Linux for Tegra (L4T) images, which you can browse
 > [here](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/l4t-tensorrt).
 AICA's Jetson images are also based on L4T
 > images.
 >
 > You may also need to install custom versions of PyTorch that are built for Tegra (or compile wheels from source).
 You
-> may refer to the this [Nvidia](https://forums.developer.nvidia.com/t/pytorch-for-jetson/72048) forum post.
+> may refer to the this [NVIDIA](https://forums.developer.nvidia.com/t/pytorch-for-jetson/72048) forum post.

 ## Using registry images